Thessaloniki Metro: Archaeology

 Other important discoveries included a headless statue of Aphrodite, fourth-century-AD mosaics, a golden wreath, a bath complex, urban villas, and 50,000 coins.
-Artefacts from the 1917 fire were also found.
+Artifacts from the 1917 fire were also found.

 The discovery sparked controversy in Thessaloniki; Attiko Metro wanted to remove the antiquities and re-assemble them elsewhere, and the city's archaeological services wanted the company to alter the depth of the line and the station entrances.
 The city council sided with the archaeological services in 2015, three years after the metro was originally planned to begin service.
 Mayor Yiannis Boutaris took the case to the Council of State, Greece's highest administrative court.
 Attiko Metro redesigned the line, sinking the tunnels to depths from 14 to 31 m and providing for mini-museums in the stations similar to the Syntagma metro station in Athens (which houses the Syntagma Metro Station Archaeological Collection).
 The Venizelou station will contain an open archaeological site, the world's first metro station to do so.

-The archaeological excavations are currently budgeted at €132 million ($ million), compared with the original archaeological budget of €15 million ($ million), and employ 300 archaeologists.
+Archaeological costs had increased to €188.5 million ($ million) by 2023, compared with the original archaeological budget of €15 million ($ million), and employ 300 archaeologists.
 Over 300,000 artefacts have been unearthed to date.
 The archaeological work is being carried out by the Ministry of Culture and Sports' Ephorate of Prehistoric and Classical Antiquities and the Ephorate of Byzantine Antiquities.